letoram/cat9/README.md

     !!find /usr |grep share

+This is also useful when you need to do shell expansions:

+    !!rm -rf *

 Certain clients really want a pseudoterminal or they refuse to do anything, for those clients, start with p! like so: